jianqi14/RFID-Attendance_Tracker/README.md

 The technologies I will use are Python, HTML, CSS, and SQL.
 More technologies might be added but these are for certain.

+There is also a Buzzer noise for confirmation for the user when the RFID had process a task.
+The Pin that the Buzzer will occupy will be on Raspberry pi board of Pin 12.

-What if we use google spreadsheet API to store user name, time stamp, etc. Remember to include buzzer to let user know if attendance have recorded.
+What if we use google spreadsheet API to store user name, time stamp, etc.

 I will also plan to use Solidworks CAD design to build an outer frame to house the Raspberry Pi, RFID reader and all other componets into a 3D printed case.

----
 ---